ejrbuss/go/README.md

   / /_/ / /_/ /
   \____/\____/
 ```
-indiGO is a web application implementation of the traditional chinese game Go.
+indiGO is a web application implementation of the traditional Chinese game Go.
 It includes a number of features including a story mode, seperate ai opponents,
-game replays and user accounts.
+game replays, and user accounts.

 ## Dependencies